cargojs/cargo/README.md

   Usage: cargo-setup [options] <repo...>

-  Runs setup tasks for all or particular repositories (paralell operation)
+  Runs setup tasks for all or particular codebases (paralell operation)

   Options: